jay-mango/jay-mango/README.md

 I’m an aspiring Technical Product Manager passionate about building AI-driven products. 🖥️

-I'm a Mechatronics Engineering Student @ University of Waterloo, with AI option 🤖
+I'm a Mechatronics Engineering Student @ University of Waterloo 🤖

 I'm a proactive problem solver and always open to learning new concepts and skills 👨🏽‍💻